-- The financial asset or liability's discount rate of return at 31 March 2023 - No early repayment or impairment - Where an instrument will mature in the next 12 months, carrying amount is assumed to approximate to fair value - The fair value of trade and other receivables is taken to be the invoiced or billed amount
+- The financial asset or liability's discount rate of return at 31 March 2024 - No early repayment or impairment - Where an instrument will mature in the next 12 months, carrying amount is assumed to approximate to fair value - The fair value of trade and other receivables is taken to be the invoiced or billed amount

-2022-23 2020-21
+2023- -24 2022- -23

-Carrying amount Fair value Carrying amount Fair value
+Carrying Fair value Carrying Fair value

+amount amount

 £'000 £'000 £'000 £'000

-Long term borrowing (note 19) 83,586 72,800 85,940 86,481
+Long term borrowing (note 19) 81,102 71,076 83,586 72,800

-PPP liability 100,412 89,314 104,579 111,349
+PPP liability 96,156 88,245 100,412 89,314

 The fair value for the year was provided by an independent professional valuer, Arlingclose, who are regulated by the Financial Conduct Authority.
 The higher fair values reflect that these essentially fixed rate instruments have higher interest rates than similar loans available in the market at balance sheet date.
 The loans and long term liabilities are valued at Level 2 (previous year: Level 2) as the valuation of the underlying debt is derived from observable inputs (i.e. estimated using market data) as they are not readily quoted or sold in active markets.
-The valuation is derived from future cash flows which are discounted at the equivalent interest rate the Authority would expect to obtain for the same product at 31 March 2023 (same methodology used in previous year).
-The discount rates range between 5.40% and 9.56% (previous year: 1.90% and 7.60%) to reflect the particular features of each financial instrument and are set using market information including as the AA rated corporate bond yields, swap rates and margins.
-Due to higher inflation, policy makers have been raising interest rates to control the impact and this in turn is driving the higher discount rate for financial year 2022/23.
+The valuation is derived from future cash flows which are discounted at the equivalent interest rate the Authority would expect to obtain for the same product at 31 March 2024 (same methodology used in previous year).
+The discount rates range between 5.12% and 9.63% (previous year: 5.40% and 9.56%) to reflect the particular features of each financial instrument and are set using market information including as the AA rated corporate bond yields, swap rates and margins.
+Due to higher inflation, policy makers have continued raising interest rates to control the impact and this in turn continues to drive the higher discount rate for financial year 2023/24.